hackclub/winter/RishitaxGhosh.md

 DIY Braille Embosser:
 1. We would design our parts on Fusion 360 or TinkerCAD
-2. Print the parts on a 3D printer
+2. Print the embosser and gear parts on a 3D printer
-3. Assemble the Parts
+3. Assemble the parts of the embosser
+4. Integrate the servo motor with the gear parts to mechanise the embossing process
-4. Test out with a couple of blind students & teachers
+5. Test out with a couple of blind students & teachers
-5. Work on furthur improvements as suggested through feedback
+6. Work on furthur improvements as suggested through feedback

 Walk-Bot:
 1. Design the base case layout on Fusion 360 or TinkerCAD